anton-mirazchiyski/Ascii-Dungeon-Generator/README.md

 # **Procedural Dungeon Generator**

-_A Python script 🐍 for generating random dungeon layouts with entrance, rooms and corridors._
+_A Python program 🐍 for generating random dungeon layouts with entrance, rooms and corridors._

 ## Features